Form-preserving transformations of wave and Wigner functions: form preservation in D space dimensions

 Transformations of the equation (\ref{U1SE}) were investigated by Takagi in \cite{TaI91}, where it was argued that (\ref{Dzeta}) describes the most general possible form-preserving transformation.\footnote{One of us has also presented an argument for the generality of (\ref{Dzeta}) in \cite{Daub25}, where other results related to this work can be found.} In \cite{Nikitin2020} Nikitin independently classifies the symmetries of (\ref{U1SE}) for different specified vector and scalar potentials, and also investigates form-preserving transformations, calling them equivalence transformations.
-We will contribute here by describing the transformations in this case explicitly and generally.
+We will contribute here by describing the transformations in this case explicitly and generally, in the manner of (\ref{form}) \cite{Fi99}: see equations (\ref{Dformpsi}, \ref{DformA}, \ref{VdimD}) below.

 Expanding the square of \eqref{U1SE} yields

 We now use the ansatz (\ref{Dzeta}), assume that $\psi$ satisfies \eqref{U1SE2} and we demand that $\psi'$ obey the same equation in the primed coordinates with vector potential $\vec A'$ and scalar potential $V'$.